skodak/mdc/README.md

 ## Shared configuration

-Configuration options that apply to all projects can be included in _shared_ subdirectory of mdc:
+Configuration options that apply to all projects can be included in `~/.mdc/` in user directory:

-* `mdc/shared/mdc.env` - environment defaults for all project
+* `~/.mdc/mdc.env` - environment defaults for all project
-* `mdc/shared/mdc-config.php` - config.php overrides for all projects
+* `~/.mdc/mdc-config.php` - config.php overrides for all projects
-* `mdc/shared/mdc-compose.yaml` - addition Composer changes for all projects
+* `~/.mdc/mdc-compose.yaml` - addition Composer changes for all projects

 The internal format of these shared files is the same as project configuration files.